-(1) The HRNGC has concluded that it would be seriously prejudicial to the Company's interests to publicly disclose the level of performance that is associated with threshold, target and maximum levels for the Net Working Capital and "Right the First Time" performance measures.
+For Fiscal 2017, the Normalized Diluted EPS objective was achieved at 94.9%.
+The Normalized EBIDTA and Cost Optimization objectives were achieved in a range between 0% and 141.7% depending on division.
+The HRNGC has concluded that it would be seriously prejudicial to the Company's interests to publicly disclose the level of performance that is associated with threshold, target and maximum levels for the Net Working Capital, Normalized EBITDA, Cost Optimization and "Right the First Time" performance measures.
 The levels of these performance measures could be used by competitors to infer conclusions about confidential strategic priorities of the Company and its operations.
 The targets related to these performance measures are intended to be challenging - neither impossible nor easy to achieve.